d-soto11/MaterialTB/README.md

 ![alt text](https://preview.ibb.co/j0var5/Screen_Shot_2017_09_26_at_10_34_10_PM.png "Controller setup")

-Selected Image: The image that will display on the TabItem when this view controller is selected.
+`Selected Image`: The image that will display on the TabItem when this view controller is selected.
 To achieve a better look-and-feel we recomend you to use a slightly biggrer image here than in the Idle Image.

-Idle Image: The image that will display on the TabItem when this view controller is not selected.
+`Idle Image`: The image that will display on the TabItem when this view controller is not selected.

-Tab Title: The title for this view controller on the TabBar.
+`Tab Title`: The title for this view controller on the TabBar.
 You can leave it blank to have no text on the Tab.

 #### 5. You're all setup!
 At this point your TabBar should work.
 Take into account that a TabBar-like navigation is recomended for 3-5 view controllers.
 MaterialTB supports 1 to 5 view controllers.